Spiritual Life Commission

 at Christ Church

-The purpose of Spiritual Life Commission is to provide nourishment for our souls and ways to strengthen our faith over the Church year.
+The purpose of Spiritual Life Commission is to provide nourishment for our souls and to provide ways to strengthen our faith over the Church year.

-Our group organizes the weekly Prayers of the People by members of the congregation for the Sunday services, provides an annual inspirational theme for the Parish.
-We also sponsor an Advent Quiet Day, a Christmas Party in Old Brick, a Lenten Reflection Day, a 5-week Wednesday Night Lenten Supper Series with invited speakers, and a Weekend Family Retreat in October at the DuPont Center in Rehoboth, Delaware.
+During a typical year, they also sponsor an Advent Quiet Day, coordinate a Christmas Gathering in Old Brick, present a Lenten Reflection Day, organize a 5-week, Wednesday Night Lenten Supper Series with invited presenters, curate, and publish a yearly Lenten Meditation Book (more than 75 pages this year), as well as design a weekend family retreat in October at the DuPont Center in Rehoboth, Delaware.

 Through these gatherings, the SLC aims to help build community and inspiration around each and every Christ Church parishioner.
 If you would like to know more or learn how you can be a part of the SLC in the future, please email us.